 What will I study?

-Learn how individuals, businesses and institutions raise funds to implement investment strategies.
-And gain knowledge as to how they allocate these funds to a variety of investment opportunities.
+You’ll learn how individuals, businesses and institutions raise funds to implement investment strategies and gain knowledge as to how they allocate these funds to a variety of investment opportunities.

-In your first and second year are comprised mostly of core subjects that are prerequisites for your major, plus breadth and elective subjects.
+In your first and second year, these are comprised mostly of core subjects that are prerequisites for your major, plus breadth and elective subjects.

 Most of your major subjects will be in your final year, along with the remainder of your electives and breadth subjects.

 The Melbourne Model allows you to incorporate breadth subjects into your degree.
 This gives you the chance to explore subjects or disciplines outside of commerce and finance.

 Use breadth to explore creative interests or topics you have always been curious about; or complement your finance major and career development with a language, communication skills or technological expertise.